POWER OF ATTORNEY

 • A court determines that the principal is totally or partially incapacitated and does not specifically provide that the power of attorney is to remain in force.

-• The purpose of the power of attorney is completed.
+• The purpose of the power of attorney is fulfilled.

 • The term of the power of attorney expires.